 The Bible is very descriptive of the intense pain of Hell, and torment (Luke 16:23-28; experienced by the ungodly after death.
-Hell is not a mere psychological or emotional distress, some would suggest, but actual physical agony.
+Hell is not a mere psychological or emotional distress, some would suggest, but actual physical agony, for eternity.

 a.
 They can speak.

 Matthew 8:11, 12; Matthew 13:42, 50; Matthew 22:13

 John 5:25; 1 Peter 3:18-20; 4:6

 d.
 They can see.

 They can feel pain.

 f.
 They have memory.